Getting out of bed to run or after work for a run is a challenge for most people. But it gets even harder when the

 - Merino wool or tech fabric running socks

-All of these items should be made from moisture-wicking materials like merino wool, polyester, or other synthetic fabrics to dry quickly and remove sweat from your skin.
+All of these items should be made from moisture-wicking materials like merino wool, polyester, or other synthetic fabrics that dry quickly and remove sweat from your skin.

 This is most important for base layers.
 Cotton is one of the worst types of fabrics to wear running or working out.
 It’s not very warm to begin with and once it gets wet, it stays wet.
 You don’t want the material that’s closest to your skin to be cold or clammy.

 The Importance of Layering

 The secret to a comfortable run in cold weather is layering.

 Layers do two things.
 They provide a pocket of air between each layer.
 This is warmed by body heat and keeps you that much warmer.